Historic Feather River water near Merlin California

 A float is in play where this report supports boat access and wind, releases, and shuttle logistics are manageable.

-The Feather River has lower-river hatchery, salmon, steelhead, shad, and wildlife-area planning in one corridor.
+The Feather River has lower-river hatchery, salmon, steelhead, shad, and wildlife-area planning in one area.
 The useful plan starts by choosing the exact reach and checking current CDFW rules.

 Skip the trip when you cannot identify the exact legal reach, when hatchery-boundary or salmon-season rules are unclear, when releases make edge access unsafe, or when the day you really want is a small-stream trout trip rather than a big lower-river plan.